 - Skunks.
 Skunks have poor vision and often respond to abrupt or quick movements by spraying in self-defense.
 Allowing cats and dogs to wander freely will exacerbate this issue and increase the possibility of skunk spraying.
 If your pet gets sprayed by a skunk, the following recipe can help diffuse the odor: combine 1 quart of 3% hydrogen peroxide, 1/4 cup baking soda, and 1 teaspoon mild liquid laundry or dish soap.
 This recipe can be used on animals and clothing, though some discoloration may occur.
 Skunk odor can also be neutralized with vinegar, lemon juice, or tomato juice.
 If your pet gets sprayed in the eyes, flushing them with cold water can help ease the discomfort.

 - Pet food, bird feeders, and garbage.
-Limiting resources that attract wild animals onto your property will help keep prevent conflict.
-Try feeding your pets only indoors, or if outside, under supervision, and remove the leftover food immediately.
+Limiting resources that attract wild animals onto your property will help prevent conflict.
+Try feeding your pets indoors only, or if outside, under supervision, and remove the leftover food immediately.
 Ensure that your garbage, recycling, and/or compost bins are wildlife-proofed.

 - Animal instincts aren’t just for the wild.
-Your domestic animal’s natural instincts will often include hunting (no matter how well fed they are!).
-Their prey may be birds (some of which are ground-nesting), chipmunks and rabbits.
-Remember that spring and early summer are prime time for baby animals to be out and about—likely with protective parents close by.
-If you come across an injured wild animal, or if your pet injures one, always contact a licensed wildlife rehabilitator first for the best advice on next steps.
+Your domestic animal’s natural instincts will often include hunting, no matter how well fed they are!
+Their prey may be birds (some of which are ground-nesting), chipmunks, and rabbits.
+Remember that spring and early summer are prime time for baby animals to be out and about — likely with protective parents close by.
+If you come across an injured wild animal, or if your pet injures one, always contact a licensed wildlife rehabilitator for the best advice on next steps.
 For more information, visit our Orphaned and Injured Wildlife page.

 Wildlife & Pet Health

-Giardia lamblia is a common, single-celled parasite, which can cause an illness of the intestines known as Giardiasis.
-The disease can be found throughout the world and is widespread among mammalian, avian, and reptile species
+Giardia lamblia is a common single-celled parasite that can cause an illness of the intestines known as Giardiasis.
+The disease can be found throughout the world and is widespread among mammalian, avian, and reptile species.

 Your dog or cat might become infected through: